AdamWilsonLabEDU/SpatialDataScience/Project.md

 4. Expected results: Describe what you want to produce (graphics, analyses, etc.)

 Finding good data takes time, and can take longer than the time to tidy your data.
 This task could easily take 3-6 hours to find the data you need for your project.
 After you find good data sources make sure to complete the remaining tasks.

+Use [this template (which is an R Markdown File) for your project proposal](Project_ProposalTemplate.Rmd).
+You can see what this file looks like 'after rendering' [here](Project_ProposalTemplate.html).

 ### First Draft